sskyy/redux-event-bus/README.md

 [![npm version](https://img.shields.io/npm/v/redux-task.svg?style=flat-square)](https://www.npmjs.com/package/redux-task)

 [Documents](http://sskyy.github.io/redux-task).
-A Side Effects manager for redux.
-The idea is really simple : e give an asynchronous task(such as fetch data from server) a name, then we can use the name to get the state of the task or cancel it if we want.
-You will no longer need to set state like `isSubmitting` to indicate asynchronous action state.
+A Side Effects enhancer for redux.
+The idea is simple: By given an asynchronous task(such as submitting data to server) a name, redux-task will create and handle the task state for you automatically.
+Then you can retrieve the state with the task name in your component easily.
+No need to create store state like `isSubmitting` or `submitFailed` and manully change them any more.

 ## Usage Example